 Socio-technical transformations towards a fossil free society imply profound and enduring systemic changes and typically involve social, cultural, technological, political, economic and environmental processes.

 - Case studies – close collaboration with end users.
 Supported by academic work packages

 The aim of the case studies is to provide concrete examples around which the industry and the research groups can meet and exchange knowledge and experiences and provide decision support to policy makers.
 Transformative pathways for buildings, transportation infrastructure and transportation will be identified in close collaboration with industry.
 During this process opportunities and barriers, strategic choices and other critical issues will be identified.
 The “hot spots” will then be analyzed in academic work packages from a technical, economic, policy and behavioral point of view.

-Mistra Carbon Exit is a four year research programme, starting 2017, with a total of 81 MSEK funding, of which Mistra contributes with 56 MSEK.
+Mistra Carbon Exit is a four year research programme, starting 2017, with a total of 82 MSEK funding, of which Mistra contributes with 56 MSEK.
+26 MSEK is from industry partners in the form of in-kind.
 The programme is hosted by IVL Swedish Environmental Research Institute.

 This is what we do

 - We will address and identify the technical, economic and political challenges for Sweden to reach the target of net zero greenhouse gas emissions by 2045.

 - This target will require transformative pathways with respect to virtually all industrial processes and their associated products and services.